Davidobot/BetterJoy/README.md

 __Make pro controller or Joycons visible to other programs again without uninstalled HidGuardian__

-BetterJoyForCemu automatically adds Joycons and Pro Controllers to HidGuardian's blacklist upon start-up.
+BetterJoy automatically adds Joycons and Pro Controllers to HidGuardian's blacklist upon start-up.

 However, to manually remove the devices from the blacklist, one can navigate to this page: http://localhost:26762/